derek-dorey/TFTP-Server/README.txt

 5. test2.txt
 	* A short file for the client to test reading

-4. text.txt
+6. text.txt
 	* A long file for the client to test reading large files

+7. long.txt
+	* A super long file for the client to test writing very large files

-5. UMLpt1.JPG
+8. UMLpt1.JPG
 	* Part 1 of the UML (Unified Modeling Language) for each classes

-6. UMLpt2.JPG
+9. UMLpt2.JPG
 	* Part 2 of the UML (Unified Modeling Language) for each class

-7. Error Code *.jpeg
+10. Error Code *.jpeg
 	* All the timing diagrams from errors while reading or writing

-8. Timeout - *.jpeg
+11. Timeout - *.jpeg
 	* All the timing diagrams for timeout scenarios

 TERMINATION